NunoDiasMartins/100-days-of-code/log.md

 completed the exercise in less than 40 minutes but I need some hints to unlock the calculation.

+### Day 24: January 28, 2022

+**Today's Progress**:
+Complete the Kadanes Algorithm form AlgoExpert **Thoughts:** completed the exercise in less than 30 minutes without any hint but in a nlog(n) time complexity.
+After reading one of the hints I was able to see the light and make it O(n)

 <!--

 ### Day 0: February 30, 2016 (Example 2)